 The most important lessons has had to do with Virtual Private Networks, or “VPN” for short.
 You can ask pretty much any person who has lived in China for at least a year and they’ll agree with the following:

-- As an Expat in China, You Need a VPN: If you want to maintain your sanity or remain connected to friends and family back home, subscribing to a VPN isn’t optional.
+- As an Expat in China, You Need a VPN: If you want to maintain your sanity or remain connected to friends and family back home, subscribing to a VPN is not optional.
 It’s a must.
 And yes, it’s worth the small annual fee.

 - VPNs Don’t Always Work in China: While the Chinese government honestly doesn’t care if you, a foreigner, use a VPN, the fact that they don’t want their own citizens using one makes our lives as expats harder.
-Sometimes a VPN just won’t connect, whether because the server has been blocked or because Congress is in session.
+Sometimes a VPN just doesn’t work in China, whether because the server has been blocked or because Congress is in session (or, right now, if they’re celebrating an important 70th anniversary of the country).

 - Because of This, Using a China-Specific VPN is Important: Every VPN company says they work well in China.
 Very few actually do.
 If you want a shot at a consistent VPN connection, you need to go with a company that has a history of serving the China market, which means making the necessary adjustments to avoid blocking / censorship.

-When you consider all the different websites that are blocked in Chinaall the different websites that are blocked in China, you’ll understand why this is so important.
+When you consider all the different websites that are blocked in China, you’ll understand why this is so important.
 I’d like to share a quick list detailing the best VPN for China expats.

 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use some of the services below.
 I only recommend what I’ve personally used, however, and I appreciate your support of this free website!